Harsh324/AutoMailResponder/README.md

 ## Setup and Configuration

-1. Clone the repository and install dependencies.
+1. Clone the repository by using command `git clone https://github.com/Harsh324/AutoMailResponder.git` .
+2. then run `npm install` to Install dependencies.
-2. Create a Google Cloud project and enable the Gmail API.
+3. Create a Google Cloud project and enable the Gmail API.
-3. Set up the necessary API credentials for accessing the Gmail API.
+4. Set up the necessary API credentials for accessing the Gmail API.
+5. For more insight you can visit [gmail api documentation](https://developers.google.com/gmail/api/quickstart/nodejs)
+5. Download the credentials file form the console and renamne it as `client_secret.json`.
+6. Put the `client_secret.json` file in the [config](config) directory.
-4. Configure the app by updating the `config.js` file with your Gmail ID, API credentials, and other settings.
+7. Configure the file [mail_config.json](config/mail_config.json) file with your choice of name of label and reply.
-5. Run the app using `node app.js`.
+8. Run the app using `node main.js`.

-For detailed setup instructions, refer to the [Setup Guide](docs/setup-guide.md).

 ## Usage

 Once the app is set up and running, it will automatically check your Gmail inbox at random intervals.
 When a new email thread is detected with no prior responses, the app will send an automated reply and label the email thread accordingly.
-You can customize the reply message and label name in the configuration.
+You can customize the reply message and label name in the [mail_config file](config/mail_config.json).

-For more information on how to customize the app's behavior, refer to the [Configuration Guide](docs/configuration-guide.md).

 ## Dependencies